BHFDSC/About/CVD-COVID-UK.md

 **Expansion to COVID-IMPACT**

-Building on the success of CVD-COVID-UK, the BHF Data Science Centre has now gained ethical and regulatory approval to broaden the scope of the programme to all COVID-related research (in NHS Englands’s SDE for England only).
+Building on the success of CVD-COVID-UK, the BHF Data Science Centre gained ethical and regulatory approval to broaden the scope of the programme to all COVID-related research (in NHS Englands’s SDE for England only).
 This is known as COVID-IMPACT and it helps to support research projects from the wider community.

 If you are interested in becoming a member of CVD-COVID-UK / COVID-IMPACT Consortium, please email [bhfdsc@hdruk.ac.uk](mailto:bhfdsc@hdruk.ac.uk)